Due to Kubernetes ConfigMap

 Pipelines

-Use one of the following methods to update a secret for a pipeline:
+Use one of the following methods to update a secret for a pipeline:- Web

 - Open the project that contains the pipeline whose secret you want to update.

-- Go to Core Instances, then click the name of the Core Instance that contains the pipeline whose secret you want to update.
+- Go to Core Instances, then click the name of the Core Instance associated with the pipeline whose secret you want to update.

 - Under Data Pipelines, click the name of the pipeline whose secret you want to update.